 Safe Project Design

-All lab work and experiments were done according to laboratory safety policies at G.G.A - Galil Genetic Analysis and Danciger Darca High School.
-The lab team was trained and guided by lab members and instructors of Prof. Dani Bercovich in the lab for the entire time of our work to ensure the safety and health of team members and lab workers alike.
+All lab work and experiments were done according to laboratory safety policies at Southern University of Science and Technology.
+The lab team was trained and escorted by lab members and instructors of Prof. Huang lab for the entire time of our work to ensure thesafety and health of team members and lab workers alike.

 We didn't face any special safety problems in sending our DNA parts.